The Past and Future of Spanish Wine

 For centuries, Rioja has represented the pinnacle of Spanish wine.
 Even in medieval times, the region’s earthy, luscious reds enjoyed great word of mouth, spread by the pilgrims who trekked along the Camino del Santiago--the Middle Age’s information highway.
 Pilgrims who stopped for sustenance at the monastery on the banks of the Rio Oja came away singing the praises of the wine savored there.

 Taking its name from this diminutive river, La Rioja has since come a long way, but you’ll surely be singing its praises just like the well-traveled pilgrims of yore.
 Located in northern Spain, Rioja lies at the foot of the Sierra Cantabria mountain range, a visually dramatic backdrop, and spills into Basque country.
-RIOJA ROUNDUP focuses on the Rioja Alta and Rioja Alavesa subregions, whose proximity to Bordeaux has led to a fertile exchange of winemaking ideas, expertise, and individuals over the centuries.
+Our RIOJA ROUNDUP wine tour focuses on the Rioja Alta and Rioja Alavesa subregions, whose proximity to Bordeaux has led to a fertile exchange of winemaking ideas, expertise, and individuals over the centuries.
 Here Spain’s tempranillo grape is king, with garnacha, manzuela, and graciano its most important allies.
 Today in Rioja, one finds a wide range of styles peacefully coexisting—historic, modern, and alta espressión—and this tour sorts through the characteristics and lead players as it covers a range of big and small wineries.

 Then it’s off to Rioja.
 En route, we’ll drive along roads that parallel the Camino del Santiago de Campostela, where we’ll see modern-day pilgrims with backpacks and hiking boots following the 900-mile path to Santiago.